tazee/subdivide/README.md

 # OpenSubdiv Kit for Modo plug-in
 This is a Modo Plug-in kit to subdivide face polygons using OpenSubdiv library.
-This subdivion kit is useful when you want to subdivide face polygons by industry standard OpenSubdiv methods instead of standard subdivide command and mesh modifier in Modo.
+This subdivion kit is useful when you want to subdivide face polygons by industry standard OpenSubdiv methods instead of standard subdivide command and mesh modifier in Modo.<br>

-This kit contains a command plugin and a procedural mesh operator for macOS, Windows and Linux.
+- This kit contains a command plugin and a procedural mesh operator for macOS, Windows and Linux.<br>
+- The OpenSubdiv mesh operator exposes subdivided polygons, edges and vertices to **Select By Previous Operation**.<br>

 This kit is implemented using [OpenSubdiv](https://github.com/PixarAnimationStudios/OpenSubdiv) libraray.